Meet our outstanding teaching staff!

 Contact Ella at firstname.lastname@example.org.

-Jeanette has been teaching for six years.
+Jeanette has been teaching for seven years.
 She has taught in the city and other local districts around Metro Detroit.
-She earned her Bachelors of Arts degree and a Special Education endorsement at Marygrove College.
+She earned her Bachelor of Arts degree and a Special Education endorsement at Marygrove College.
 She has worked as a behavior interventionist as well as a reading and math interventionist.
 Jeanette has always loved working and spending time with children.
 Her best asset is building relationships with students and encouraging children to persevere and reach their full potential.
 Her passion has always been helping students with learning and behavioral challenges.
-She believes every child can and wants to learn, they simply need the tools to achieve personal success.
-Jeanette is entering into her second year at Boggs.
+She believes every child can and wants to learn; they simply need the tools to achieve personal success.
+Jeanette is entering into her fourth year at Boggs.

 They may forget what you said — but they will never forget how you made them feel. —Carl W. Buehner

 Liz Kirk, Multi-Tiered Systems of Support (MTSS) Coordinator